MoElaSec/MalGamy.github.io/_posts/2021-4-11-DLL Injection.md

  ![image5](https://user-images.githubusercontent.com/74544712/114315151-d8d25b00-9afd-11eb-9072-623bc3d9c037.PNG)

 # Demo
-* In this demo I will deep into discussing the functions on debugger that used by attackers to execute payload on a system and extract the payload from a sample.
+* In this demo I will discusse the functions on debugger that used by attackers to execute payload on a system and extract the payload from a sample.

  ![Captu12re](https://user-images.githubusercontent.com/74544712/114401622-64ea8e00-9ba3-11eb-9864-b038e3cfb261.PNG)